 If Christians want to worship their God, I have no objection.
 I subscribe to the “live and let live” school of thought.
 Each to his own.
 May Jesus be with you.
 May the force be with you.
 May nothing be with you.
 I don’t care.

 I do care about the influence Christianity has on our culture and government.
-I do care about the damage done to society in the name of the Christian God.
-I do care when people are hurt, maimed, and killed in the name of the Christian God.
+I do care about the damage done in the name of the Christian God.
+I do care when people are hurt, maimed, and killed in the name of Jesus.

 As to who you worship and where?
 It doesn’t matter.